-To create VEECs under the program, you must be an accredited person.
-To become accredited, you need to complete an accreditation application form and forward it to the commission, together with any required supplementary documentation, and application fee.
+To create VEECs under the VEU program, you must be an accredited person.
+To become accredited, you need to complete an accreditation application form via the VEU Registry and pay the required application fee.

 The accreditation application fee for new applicants is \$3,000.
+Our accreditation assessment includes considering whether you are fit and proper, and competent and capable, to be accredited to participate in the VEU program